OSGeo/OSGeoLive-doc/doc/quickstart/marble_quickstart.rst

 @NAME_marble@ Quickstart
 ********************************************************************************

 Marble is an open source KDE Education Project program similar to NASA World Wind or Google Earth.
-Besides choosing any number of maps to view on your globe (including OpenStreetMaps), you are encouraged to include a KDE Marble widget in your application.
+Besides choosing any number of maps to view on your globe (including OpenStreetMap), you are encouraged to include a KDE Marble widget in your application.

 .. contents:: Contents
    :local: